 Square built its business on a brilliant insight: give the POS software away for free and charge a percentage of every transaction instead.
 For a brand new operator doing $3,000 per week, this makes perfect sense.
 The fee is invisible, the setup is instant, and there is zero financial risk to start.

 The problem is what happens as you grow.
 That same percentage model that felt invisible at $3,000 per week becomes $2,496 per year at $3,000/week.
 At $10,000 per week it is $8,320 per year.
-At $30,000 per week — a modest Sydney restaurant on a busy strip — it is $24,960 per year.
+At $30,000 per week, a modest Sydney restaurant on a busy strip, it is three times that again.

 Square's fee is not going anywhere.
 It compounds every year, every week, on every single transaction.
-It is not a penalty for poor performance — it is a levy on your success.
+It is not a penalty for poor performance.
+It is a levy on your success.
 The more your venue grows, the more Square earns from you.

 The Square Tax in plain terms: If you process $500,000 in card revenue this year at 1.6%, you pay Square $8,000.
 That is money that could be a staff member's wages for two months, a kitchen equipment upgrade, or simply profit.